dschil138/Fulcrum/README.md

 > 3. Besides "forward", they all handle Mod-Tap functionality very well, so consider assigning a "hold" key and a "tap" key for each direction
 > 4. The first few times you use them, you may find it hard to not move the whole board around a bit when pressing certain directions.
 This will go away after a day or two of getting used to the movements.

+## Word Keys
+In addition to having combos for certain words, there are also a couple words that get their own dedicated keys in this layout.

+We type the words "the" and "and" a lot.
+Even more-so when you count them when they appear as part of another word (*the*m, *the*y, or ano*the*r).
+So this keyboard just gives them their own keys.
+You will be surprised how much time this saves!
+Feel great and efficient to type with them.

+The Word Keys are on the "alpha2" layer.
+You can see them all the layers in the keymap at the bottom of this page.

 ## Combos
 This keyboard uses a layout with a *significant* number of combos.
 You don't necessarily have to use as many as I do, but you are going to have to use some no matter what.